-The High-Pressure Laminate (HPL) is considered to be one of the most durable decorative surface materials and is available with special performance properties including chemical, fire and wear resistance.
+High-Pressure Laminate (HPL) is considered to be one of the most durable decorative surface materials and is available with special performance properties including chemical, fire and wear resistance.

 Made from phenolic resin-impregnated layers which have been compressed under very high pressure into a strong material with a scratch-resistant surface, laminate table tops generally require a minimum of maintenance.

-HPL is flame retardant and includes antibacterial properties, making it a great hygienic choice for food preparation areas, such as kitchens tops.
+HPL is flame retardant and includes antibacterial properties, making it a great hygienic choice for food preparation areas, such as kitchen tops.
 HPL is more durable when it comes to chemicals and heat, compared to other laminates.

 1. DAILY CLEANING

 Wipe the HPL table top with a cloth and lukewarm water.
 Afterwards wipe the surface with a clean, dry cloth.
-For a more thorough cleaning, you can use a few drops of dishwashing liquid.
+For more thorough cleaning, you can use a few drops of dishwashing liquid.
 Wipe it afterwards with a clean, moist cloth and finally with a clean, dry cloth.
 Do not use scouring powder or nylon sponges as these will fade or scratch the laminate.